You can also download our demands as PDF.

-1. Mandatory price reduction on foodstuffs shortly before expiry of the best-before and use-by date
+1. Mandatory price reduction on food shortly before the expiry of the best-before and use-by dates

-We call for wholesale and retail to be obliged to offer goods at least 30% reduced in price at least 3 days before reaching the best-before and use-by date.
-Some food companies, such as Match [1] or Naturata [2], already do this voluntarily with success, but not all offer this yet.
-The period before reaching the date can be adapted depending on the type of product, e.g. for fresh produce with a short shelf life.
-The approaching date should be pointed out.
+We request that there is an obligation for wholesale and retail to offer goods at a price reduction of at least 30% at least 3 days before reaching the best-before and use-by dates.
+Some food businesses, such as E.Leclerc [1] and Naturata [2], are already doing this voluntarily with success, but not all retailers are yet offering this.
+The deadline before reaching the date can be adjusted depending on the product type, e.g. for fresh produce with a short shelf life.
+The approaching date should be highlighted.

-We demand that wholesalers, retailers and online traders as well as food producing and processing companies are obliged to donate all the goods to third parties which they can no longer sell, but which do not yet show any signs of perishability.
+We request that wholesale, retail, online traders as well as food producing and processing companies are obliged to donate food.
+According to this, all goods that they no longer sell, but which do not yet show any traces of perishability, have to be handed over to third parties.

-This includes food that has exceeded the best-before date, as this date does not imply inedibility.
-Excluded are foods that have passed the use-by date.
+This includes foods that have passed the best-before date, as this date does not cause inedibility.
+Excluded foods are those that have passed the use-by date.

-This aligns with the ban on disposing of these still edible foods.
-Penalties per violation must be imposed.
-Tax breaks are not advisable, as they could possibly tempt food businesses to buy more if the spoilage of the goods no longer means a financial loss.
+This donation obligation corresponds to a ban on disposing of still edible food in the rubbish bin.
+In the event of violations, penalties must be imposed per violation.
+Tax breaks are not advisable, as they could possibly tempt food companies to buy more if the spoilage of the goods no longer means a financial loss.

-The receiving third parties may be private individuals, employees, non-profit organisations or companies.
-Third parties that supply food for human consumption must be given priority over other uses.
-The food waste hierarchy clarifies the corresponding order – Prevention comes first, followed by human and then animal use, only then other uses such as transformation, composting and energy production.
+The receiving third parties can be private individuals, employees, non-profit organizations or companies.
+Third parties who feed food for human consumption must be given preference to other uses.
+The food waste hierarchy clarifies the corresponding order – prevention comes first, followed by human and then animal consumption, and only then other uses, such as conversion, composting and energy production.
 [4] This is also recommended by the EU Platform on Food Loss and Waste.
 [5]

-In the same step, food waste incineration and dumping must be banned, as also demanded by the NGO Feedback EU.
+At the same time, the incineration and dumping of food must be banned in Luxembourg, as the NGO Feedback EU is also demanding.
 [6]

-We call for a simplification of food sharing, as this food needs to be consumed as soon as possible.
+We call for a simplification of the sharing of food, as this food must be consumed as soon as possible.

-- Donating establishments must be exempted from liability when giving food away, as in Italy for example [7].
+- The donating businesses must be exempted from liability for the gift of food, as in Italy [7].

-- The transferring organisations must be exempted from liability in case of best practice transfer, careful handling and open communication, as for example in Italy [8].
-These must be treated differently from commercial food businesses in the legislation.
+- Third-party donors must be released from liability in the event of a transfer in good conscience, careful handling and open communication, as is the case in Italy [8].
+Third parties must be treated differently from commercial food businesses in the legislation.

-The excellent work of the Ministry of Agriculture’s Antigaspi campaign[9] must be expanded.
-With household waste being the highest at 72% [10] and 91% of households self-reporting in a recent ILRES survey [11] that they regularly throw away food, extensive education and theming of the problem and its solutions is important.
-This includes food appreciation, the distinction between best before and use by dates, and tips on how to reduce food waste in everyday life.
-Above all, it is important to know the distinction between the two dates.
-For example, in the ILRES survey [12] three quarters confused the definition of best-before date with that of use-by date.
+The excellent work of the Ministry of Agriculture’s Antigaspi [9] campaign must be expanded.
+Since waste is highest in private households at 72% [10] and 91% of households themselves stated in a recent ILRES [11] survey that they regularly throw food in the bin, it is important to provide detailed information and address the problem and its solutions.
+This includes the appreciation of food, the distinction between best-before and use-by dates, and tips on how to reduce food waste in everyday life.
+Above all, the distinction between the two dates is important.
+In the ILRES survey, for example, three-quarters confused [12] the definition of best-before date and use-by date.

-For us, this includes raising awareness against the strong standardisation of food in the trade.
+For us, this includes raising awareness against the strong standardisation of food in retail.

 5. Advocating at EU level for the abolition of the best-before date

-We demand the abolition of the best-before date on more or all product groups.
-Many products, such as pasta, oil and tea, have a very long shelf life when stored correctly.
-Products that are already exempt from EU law, such as table salt, sugar and vinegar [14], are nevertheless often given a best-before date by the manufacturer.
+We demand the abolition of the best-before date on all product groups.
+For example, many products, such as pasta, oil and tea, can be stored correctly for a very long time.
+Products that have already been exempted from EU law, such as table salt, sugar and vinegar [14], are nevertheless often labelled with a best-before date by the manufacturer.
 The fact that the best-before date has little to do with the actual time of expiry of the products is confirmed, among other things, in a study commissioned by Greenpeace Magazine [15].
-The existence of two dates also contributes significantly to the confusion.
-In the ILRES survey [16] 2022, 75% of the respondents confused the best-before date and the use-by date.
+The labelling of foods with two different dates also contributes significantly to the confusion.
+In the 2022 ILRES survey, 75% of respondents confused best-before dates and use-by dates [16].

 6. Introduction of public monitoring of food loss and waste for all food establishments

-We demand the introduction of clear definitions as well as an obligation to record and document food loss and waste, in which all discards in agriculture, industry, trade and gastronomy are collected.
-This must also include food that is not harvested and food that is harvested but never leaves the farm.
+We demand the introduction of a clear definition as well as an obligation to record and document food loss and waste, in which all waste disposal of food in agriculture, industry, trade and gastronomy are collected.
+This must also include the food that is not harvested and the food that is harvested but never leaves the farm.

-For monitoring, the data, as well as their greenhouse gas equivalent, must be transparent and made available for research and customers.
+For monitoring, the data, as well as its greenhouse gas equivalent, must be transparently available to researchers and customers.

-Based on the data obtained, future measures can be evaluated more systematically and quickly to ascertain their effectiveness.
+Based on the data obtained, future measures can be evaluated more systematically and quickly for their effectiveness, whether within the company to improve itself or at the government level to tighten legal requirements.
+In addition, companies can be held accountable.

 Mandatory monitoring is also recommended by the EU Platform on Food Loss and Waste.
 [17]

-We call for a legally binding target to reduce food loss and waste by 50% by 2030 in all stages of production to enshrine in law Luxembourg’s commitment to Sustainable Development Goal (SDG) 12.3 and thus provide the necessary resources for this change.
+We call for a legally binding target to reduce food loss and waste by 50% by 2030 in all stages of production, in order to enshrine in law Luxembourg’s commitment to the Sustainable Development Goal (SDG) 12.3 and thus provide the necessary resources for this transformation.

 Sector-specific and binding targets must be set for the gradual reduction of food waste throughout the value chain.

-We support the 2019 recommendation of the EU Platform on Food Loss and Waste that the EU sets a target to reduce food waste by 50% by 2030 [22].
-2022 NGO Feedback EU has called for this again [23].
-Luxembourg should introduce this recommendation nationally and be considered a pioneer.
+We support the 2019 recommendation of the EU Platform on Food Loss and Food Waste that the EU sets a target to reduce food waste by 50% by 2030 [18].
+In 2022, the NGO Feedback EU called for this again [19].
+Luxembourg should introduce this recommendation at a national level and be considered a pioneer.

-For example, an obligation for catering establishments and canteens to implement at least two measures from the following catalogue of simple practices:
+For example, catering establishments and canteens must implement the following simple practices:

 - Incentivise pre-orders through discounts